 Miles Johnson is the Financial Times’ Capital Markets Editor.
 He has previously worked for the paper in various roles including its Global Investment Editor, Hedge Fund Correspondent, Madrid Correspondent, and Investment Correspondent.
 He has won several awards for his journalism and has featured regularly on English language and Spanish television and radio.

-Owen Walker is an award-winning journalist who has covered business and investment issues in the US, UK and continental Europe.
+Owen Walker is an award-winning journalist who has covered business and investment issues in the US, UK and Europe.
 He is Asset Management Correspondent with the Financial Times, having previously served as Commissioning Editor in the Special Reports team.
-Before that he edited special FT publications on corporate governance, retail investment and pension scheme management.
+Prior to that he edited special FT publications on corporate governance, retail investment and pension scheme management.
 He has served as trustee on the board of the Pearson Group Pension Plan and was a committee member of the Association of Member Nominated Trustees.
-Mr Walker is author of a book on activist investors, Barbarians in the Boardroom, which was published in June.
+Owen is author of a book on activist investors, Barbarians in the Boardroom, which was published in 2016.

 Financial Times Live has a reputation for delivering very senior board level audiences to attend a wide range of world class thought-leadership events across the globe for nearly 40 years.
 This event has been produced to meet the needs of institutional investors, senior executives and other investment professionals, from: